smistad/FAST/doc/pages/Install-FAST-on-Linux.md

     Then reinstall numpy: `pip install numpy`
 * C++
   * If the installer fails you can download .tar.xz file instead, and just extract it to anywhere on your drive.
+* If you get an error saying "qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.", you are probably missing some xcb libraries, like xinerama:
+  * `sudo apt install libxcb-xinerama0`
+  * You can debug what is failing by setting environment variable QT_DEBUG_PLGINS before running fast: `export QT_DEBUG_PLUGINS=1`

 Uninstall {#uninstall-linux}
 ==============